 At one time, updating a bathroom shower might have meant installing a new shower door.
-Now, some homeowners who remodel their bathroom shower space are doing away with doors (and even walls) altogether, creating open, airy shower spaces.
+Now, some homeowners who remodel their small bathroom are doing away with shower doors (and even walls) altogether, creating open, airy spaces.

 The Benefits Of Opening Up

-An open shower design can certainly be aesthetically pleasing.
-Fewer walls and doors can give your bathroom a more expansive, serene, contemporary feel…like having a luxury spa in your own home.
+Shower doors for small bathrooms aren’t a necessity.
+In fact, an open concept shower design can certainly be aesthetically pleasing.
+Fewer walls and doors can give any bathroom a more expansive, serene, contemporary feel — like having a luxury spa at home.

 Fewer shower walls and doors also means less surface area to keep clean — an added bonus for bathroom showers that are used often.

 Open showers offer greater accessibility.
-Because they are often “curbless,” meaning that they have no curb around the shower floor area, they can enable more independent use by people in wheelchairs or who require the use of a walker or cane.
+Because they are often “curbless,” meaning that they have no curb around the shower floor area, they enable more independent use by people who use a wheelchair, walker, or cane.

 Less enclosure around a shower also means less privacy.
 For this reason, showering in an open area might feel uncomfortable for some homeowners.
-If your bathroom is shared by multiple family members, especially simultaneously, a more private, enclosed shower might be a more practical solution.
+If the bathroom is shared by multiple family members, especially simultaneously, a shower enclosure for a small bathroom may be more practical.

 A Few Other Requirements For Open Shower Success

-If you’re ready to open up your shower area there are a few other things you need to consider, starting with your space.
-Depending on where you plan to place your shower, and how open the design will be, you may need to dedicate an area of at least 6.5 feet in both directions.
+If you’ve decided on an open concept shower, there are a few other things you need to consider, starting with the space.
+Depending on where you plan to place the shower and how open the design will be, you may need to dedicate an area of at least 6.5 feet in both directions.

-If your open shower is also curbless, you need to have adequate drainage.
+If your open shower design is also curbless, you need to have adequate drainage.
 The floors should be slanted to facilitate this.
-Depending on the size of your shower you might also consider installing an extra drain, or a long trough drain, to help keep water from sitting on your bathroom floor.
+Depending on the size of the shower, you might also consider installing an extra drain or a long trench drain to help keep water from sitting on the bathroom floor.

-Remember that an open shower can expose the rest of your bathroom to more moisture, in the form of steam and splashed water.
+Remember that an open shower can expose the rest of the bathroom to more moisture in the form of steam and splashed water.
 Keep this in mind when choosing bathroom materials such as cabinets and flooring.
 The ability to withstand wetness is a must.

-The specialized requirements of an open shower, and the impact it can have on your entire bathroom design, are just two reasons to seek the expertise of a qualified designer in your planning process.
+The specialized requirements of an open shower concept and the impact it can have on your entire bathroom design are just two reasons to seek the expertise of a qualified designer in your planning process.